Ioan Mire Melik: Final appointments and death

+Legacy

-Melik's brief obituary in Familia magazine informed readers that the inspector's schoolbooks had "genuine value".
+Melik's brief obituary in Familia magazine informed readers that the inspector's schoolbooks had "genuine value"; a homage was rendered by Institutele-Unite in September 1891, upon its silver jubilee.
 Later, the post-Junimist historiographer I. E. Torouțiu presented Melik as a highly moral man of action: "He was one of the society's devoted members, without ever asking it for perks [or] advancements, even though he was in a position to demand them, under the governments of his political friends."
+By 1978, when they were assigned entries in Ionel Maftei's dictionary of Iași-themed biographies, Melik and Naum were reportedly among the "picturesque and quite forgotten" subclass of Junimists.